 The excitement begins with an exhilarating scenic flight to St. Mary’s, where we shall be based at The Wheelhouse, a lovely four star guesthouse right on Porthcressa beach, with excellent reviews on Trip Advisor.
 The guesthouse was very popular with my clients in 2012, 2013, 2015 and 2019, and is just a few minute’s walk from Hugh Town quay which is the hub of the archipelago.
 Small ferry boats radiate from here to the other inhabited ‘treasure’ islands of Tresco, St. Martin’s, St. Agnes and Bryher.
 We shall need to keep the itinerary flexible, according to news of which birds turn up where, but we should have plenty of time for a thorough exploration of St. Mary’s, as well as for visits to most, if not all, of the other inhabited isles, which we shall also explore at a relaxed pace, as some of the coastal paths require us to be moderately fit.
 At the end of each day we shall return to our guesthouse for a brush up, before dinner in one of the excellent nearby restaurants in Hugh Town, followed by a relaxing evening looking back at the day’s highlights, while anticipating the excitement of the next day to come.

-Please note that to secure this highly sought accommodation and seats on the small plane, it is advisable to book your place as soon as possible.
 In case we are delayed for any reason, you may wish to be insured to cover the cost of additional accommodation and travel.

 What the price includes: